thiell/fuse-migratefs/README.md

 During the migration period:
 * all of the newly created files will be physically stored on the new filesystem,
-* all the existing files that have been accessed will have been migrated to the new system,
+* all the existing files that have been accessed will be migrated to the new system,
 * the purge policies running on the old system will progressively delete the files that are not accessed, and empty it out.